Most internet users are familiar with avatars.

 - Gravatars require no additional plugins.

 - Gravatars are portable across the web.
-You don’t need to manage user accounts or edit user images, to allow people to use Gravatars on your site.
+You don’t need to manage user accounts or their images, to allow people to use Gravatars on your site.

 Benefits For WordPress Users